robkaleta/Data_Talks_DE2023/week_1_basics_n_setup/1_terraform_gcp/1_terraform_overview.md

    * Very useful for stack-based deployments, and with cloud providers such as AWS, GCP, Azure, K8S…
    * State-based approach to track resource changes throughout deployments

+#### Notes from Nana's Intro to Terraform

+Automates, provisions and manages infrastructure.

+Infrastructure as Code

+#### Terraform has 2 main components.
+* `.tfstate` file is a json file which contains a description of infra as it is now.
+All changes are compared to it.
+Do not edit manually!
+* `apply` command creates the state file.
+When working with others everyone should use the same state file.
+It needs to be stored somewhere like GCP, AWS where others can access it

+Uses declarative language - you define the end state for your infrastructure and Terraform figures out what is required to achieve that.
+This is particulary useful when updating your infrastructure

+Git version control but for infrastructure.

 #### Files